wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/vultr/expedited-baseline-joomla.md

 With your baseline template fully configured, you are now ready to perform a baseline build (in other words, directly install a live application starting from zilch).

-If your template is configured correctly you can now run the build process selecting the appropriate template and cloudhost (digitalocean and template 2 in other words).
+If your template is configured correctly you can now run the build process selecting the appropriate template and cloudhost (vultr and template 2 in other words).
 On your build machine, do as follows:

 >     cd ${BUILD_HOME}
 >     ./ExpeditedAgileDeploymentToolkit.sh